-Prevention of future victims by effective sex offender mangement
+Prevention of future victims by effective sex offender management

 In October of 2006, the Ventura County Probation Agency held a workshop facilitated by the Center for Sex Offender Management, U.S. Department of Justice that included stakeholders from throughout the county to assess and begin to improve sex offender management in Ventura County to prevent future victims.
 As a result, the Ventura County Sex Offender Management Team was created and has become a collaborative, multi-disciplinary team that meets on the first Monday of each month to address sex offender management issues in the county, and review current best practices.

-The team is comprised of community adult supervision officers from County Probation and Federal Probation as well as Treatment providers, Law Enforcement Agents from the Sherriff’s department and the city police departments, polygraphers, the District Attorney’s Office and Victim services, the Public Defender’s Office, and the Defense Bar Association.
-Utilizing the Containment model approach, we not only address policies and standards but discuss, review and manage specific cases.
+The team is comprised primarily of adult supervision officers from County Probation, State Parole, and Federal Probation as well as treatment providers and polygraph examiners certified in post-conviction polygraph examinations.
+Tangentially, representatives from local law enforcement, the District Attorney’s Office, Victim Advocates, the Public Defender’s Office, and the Defense Bar Association are brought in to assist with cases as needed.
+Operating within the framework of the Containment Model, the team monitors the policies and standards relevant to the supervision of sex offenders.
+Additionally, participants discuss, review, and manage specific cases.
 Through this collaboration, the team has been able to achieve some important improvements in policies and practices in our county, including mandating polygraphs for all Sex Offenders on county supervision several years before for the state followed suit.